ml-sudocode/veridox/README.md

 As a result, instead of defining the end result from the start, my process involved a significant amount of time exploring how to apply different technologies.
 - Lisk: a Node.js based decentralized application ("Dapp") blockchain company.
 Website: https://lisk.io/
 I spent a day figuring out how I could interact with their product.
 I ended up successfully setting up a testnet node on a virtual machine (http://45.32.120.37:7000/), but that's the extent of what I can do with it now.
-Their software development kit is not yet available to build Dapps
+Their software development kit is not yet available to build decentralized apps ("Dapps")
 - Tierion: a service that anchors data to the Bitcoin blockchain.
 It has 2 fully functioning APIs, each used in different use cases.
-I had to spend equal amounts of time understanding how i could / would use each, to decide which would work best.
+I had to spend equal amounts of time understanding how i could / would use each.
 While first API (the HashAPI) required me to hash data myself, it was easier to implement overall, and it had a Node library to make interacting with the HashAPI even easier.
-However it did not include all the information I needed, in the format I needed it, to make the use case meaningful e.g. timestamp the receipt.
+However it did not include all the information I needed, in the right format, to make the use case meaningful e.g. timestamp the receipt.
 So, in the end, I used the fuller API, the DataAPI.
 ___Being able to navigate to a block explorer to view the Bitcoin block where my data lived was cool!___
 - Opentimestamps.
 A web-based timeproofing service